angelo0000/backbone_filters/README.md

-Disclaimer:
-This fork has been updated to work with Backbone 0.5.3
+_Disclaimer: This fork has been updated to work with Backbone 0.5.3_

-Usage:
+# Usage

 Include `backbone_filters.js` after Backbone.